CMHAAorg/cmhaa-website/site/content/about.md

     our_board_title: Our board
     our_board_exec_name: Vicki Forbes
-    our_board_description: We are governed by a Board comprised of leaders from within our Founding Member organisations.
+    our_board_description: We are governed by a Board comprised of leaders from within our founding member organisations.
 The Board is supported at an operational level through a working group comprising representatives from each member organisation.
     our_board_exec_title: Program Leadership